immutant/immutant.org/tutorials/deploying.md

     Arguments: ([subtask] [project-or-nil subtask & args])

-In this tutorial we'll cover the `new` and `deploy` tasks.
+In this tutorial we'll cover the basic project layout and the `deploy` task.
 To do so, we'll build a basic application that demonstrates the current web features.
-To get started, let's create an Immutant project:
+To get started, let's create a Leiningen project:

-    ~/immutant $ lein new immutant immutant-demo
+    ~/immutant $ lein new immutant-demo
-    Generating a project called immutant-demo based on the 'immutant' template.
+    Generating a project called immutant-demo based on the 'default' template.

-The `new` task creates a [Leiningen] project and gives it a sample Immutant bootstrap namespace (`src/immutant/init.clj`).
-Alternatively, you can use the `init` task to initialize a pre-existing [Leiningen]
-project:

-    ~/immutant $ lein new immutant-demo && cd immutant-demo && lein immutant init

-We'll come back to `src/immutant/init.clj` in a sec.
 Now, let's add a ring handler to our core namespace:

 <pre class="syntax clojure">(ns immutant-demo.core)